 Renal insufficiency, or even end-stage renal disease, does not appear to influence diltiazem disposition following oral administration.
 Liver cirrhosis was shown to reduce diltiazem's apparent oral clearance and prolong its half-life.

 Diltiazem hydrochloride injection is indicated for the following:

-The use of diltiazem hydrochloride injection for control of ventricular response in patients with atrial fibrillation or atrial flutter or conversion to sinus rhythm in patients with PSVT should be undertaken with caution when the patient is compromised hemodynamically or is taking other drugs that decrease any or all of the following: peripheral resistance, myocardial filling, myocardial contractility, or electrical impulse propagation in the myocardium.
+The use of diltiazem hydrochloride injection should be undertaken with caution when the patient is compromised hemodynamically or is taking other drugs that decrease any or all of the following: peripheral resistance, myocardial filling, myocardial contractility, or electrical impulse propagation in the myocardium.

 For either indication and particularly when employing continuous intravenous infusion, the setting should include continuous monitoring of the ECG and frequent measurement of blood pressure.
 A defibrillator and emergency equipment should be readily available.

 In domestic controlled trials in patients with atrial fibrillation or atrial flutter, bolus administration of diltiazem hydrochloride injection was effective in reducing heart rate by at least 20% in 95% of patients.
 Diltiazem hydrochloride injection rarely converts atrial fibrillation or atrial flutter to normal sinus rhythm.
 Following administration of one or two intravenous bolus doses of Diltiazem Injection, response usually occurs within 3 minutes and maximal heart rate reduction generally occurs in 2 to 7 minutes.
 Heart rate reduction may last from 1 to 3 hours.
 If hypotension occurs, it is generally short-lived, but may last from 1 to 3 hours.